-In January 2009, the Authority issued a number of broad recommendations in relation to the implementation of effective governance arrangements to oversee the safe transition to a national designated centre.
-These included the nomination of a lead clinician, developing and monitoring a prioritised implementation plan, and formalising a reporting mechanism to the National Cancer Control Programme.
+In January 2009, during Phase 3 of the Quality Review Programme, the Authority issued a number of broad recommendations in relation to the implementation of effective governance arrangements to oversee the safe transition to a designated centre.
+These included the nomination of a Lead Clinician, developing and monitoring a prioritised implementation plan, and formalising a reporting mechanism to the National Cancer Control Programme.

-At this stage in the National Quality Review Programme, the SBD service at St James's Hospital should be meeting the Standards.
+By this stage in the National Quality Review Programme, the SBD service at CUH should be meeting the Standards.
 The Quality Review focused on seven identified themes derived from the Standards and work previously conducted by the Authority around symptomatic breast disease and patient experiences.
 In doing so, it was essential that the Quality Review assessed and reflected patients' perception and actual experiences of the services provided and utilised pertinent information and data to assess the service.

-This report and resulting conclusion details the performance of the symptomatic breast disease service at St James's Hospital.
-The key conclusions are as follows:
+This report and resulting conclusion details the performance of the symptomatic breast disease service at CUH.
+These key conclusions are as follows: